Forestry

 Why do I need a forest management plan and who can I contact?

-Most of our conservation easements require a Forest Management Plan before you harvest timber on your property.
-The terms of the conservation easement most likely require a Timber Harvest Plan before any trees are removed.
+Most of our conservation easements require a Forest Management Plan and a Timber Harvest Plan before any trees are removed.
 This is an important step in long term planning and management of your property.

-A Forest Management Plan is written by a certified forester who will work with you to determine a plan for harvesting timber on your property.
+A Forest Management Plan is written by a certified forester who will work with you to create a plan for managing forests on your property.
 Even if this is not required by the terms of your conservation easement, it could be very beneficial to the health of your forest and long term forest management.
+A Timber Harvest Plan sets out guidelines for harvesting timber from the forest on your property.

 If you are unsure whether or not this is required, please review your conservation easement or call and talk to Yarrow.